Regional course on archaeological conservation for Southeast Europe:

 - enhanced their knowledge and skills on the characteristics and behaviour of materials;

-- acquired skills for the preparation of diagnosis of stone and related materials;
+- initiated the development of a multilingual glossary on the alteration and decay of stone and related materials;

 - developed and presented proposals for the conservation and presentation of an archaeological site;